wrk226/IMDB_MySQL_to_MongoDB/README.md

 # IMDB_MySQL_to_MongoDB
-Transfer IMDB data from MySQL to MongoDB
+Transfer IMDB data from MySQL to MongoDB using JDBC
 # How to use it
 It is a gradle project, so you can call the scripts in "build\scripts" or load the whole project use your favourite java ide.